r-lib/vctrs/revdep/failures.md

 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package required but not available: ‘rstanarm’
+Packages required but not available: 'rstanarm', 'sf'

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.